neha1o3/DICE_cell/README.md

 ![image](https://user-images.githubusercontent.com/100678578/156183859-2f0b43b8-9cee-4edb-b28b-13d77d6bfe38.png)
 Fig. 5.
 Transmission gate latch circuit testbench

-The schematic and testbench properties of clocked inverter latch circuit using DICE cell are similar to that of Transmission gate latch circuit except it has an addition 'CLK_bar' signal, which is obtained by inverting the 'CLK' signal.
+The schematic and testbench properties of clocked inverter latch circuit using DICE cell are similar to that of Transmission gate latch circuit except it has an additional 'CLK_bar' signal, which is obtained by inverting the 'CLK' signal.

 ![image](https://user-images.githubusercontent.com/100678578/156185410-276c378f-78ac-45e3-8420-f8bf7b93b0aa.png)